dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

     lazily later on.
 Now consider our user has some friends related to it.
 This would be a friends table, storing the primary key of the user table within it.
 Using the ORM we could now make a call such as ``$user->getFriends()`` to retrieve objects of the friends table.
-If thats not enough, the ORM also deals with persitance so we can create objects in PHP, call a method such as ``save()`` and let the ORM deal with the details of actually persiting the data to the database.
+If thats not enough, the ORM also deals with persitence so we can create objects in PHP, call a method such as ``save()`` and let the ORM deal with the details of actually persisting the data to the database.
 As we are using the Doctrine 2 ORM library, you will become much more familiar with what an ORM is as we progress through this tutorial.